justinbyo/jbarr-v3/_posts/2015-02-26-case-study-wordpress-hosting.markdown

 title:  "WordPress Hosting"
 date:   2015-02-26 17:39:21
 subtitle: "UX Research, IA, and UI Design"
-description: "When Media Temple improved their WordPress hosting product with a new on-boarding flow and a slate of new features, I had the opportunity to seriously reevaluate the product&rsquo;s UX.
+description: "When Media Temple improved their WordPress hosting platform with a new on-boarding flow and a slate of new features, I had the opportunity to seriously reevaluate the product&rsquo;s UX.
 I designed a friendly on-boarding process, reorganized the navigation and features in the control panel, and planned the product&rsquo;s information architecture to accommodate future features."
 ---

 <p class="subtitle"><strong>Case study:</strong> UX Research and UI Design</p>